With 195 rainy days per year and 2.250 mm of annual rainfall, Bergen in western Norway is considered to be the rainiest city in Europe!

 Bergen Card brings many advantages for stressless and often cashless city exploring

 Bergen Card provides you free use of buses and Bergen Light Rail in the city AND Bergen region, as well as free admission to most attractions and museums in Bergen’s touristic offer.
 Also, a variety of cultural and sightseeing attractions, as well as restaurants, apply discounts when you present Bergen Card.

 You can secure all these advantages by buying the card online (visitbergen.com) or at the Tourist Information Center, conveniently located in Bergen harbor, next to the Fish Market.
 Stock yourself with Bergen tourist maps and some free brochures while there; you might find something that missed me.
 If you just want to follow my propositions, that’s fine too 🙂

 For adults, the best option is to purchase a 72-hour card; it costs 410 NOK (42 Euros).
 Of course, there are discounts for students, seniors, and children, as well as cheaper 1-day or 2-days cards.

 If you recall anything specific about this town, it is probably the iconic image of Bergen tourism – the aligned colorful houses of The Wharf in Bryggen.
 It is one of those ultimate things to see in Bergen!

-These Hanseatic buildings were a foremost market place in the Middle Ages.
+These Hanseatic buildings were the foremost marketplace in the Middle Ages.
 But the commercial spirit of the trading port survived until today!
 Shops here will still sell you some unique Bergen souvenirs!

-Besides for shopping, these narrow alleyways and overhanging galleries are a great photo opportunity.
+Besides shopping, these narrow alleyways and overhanging galleries bring awesome photo opportunities.
 Snap some pics while you are here, as they are screaming postcard-perfect.

 3. Travel in time to 19th-century Bergen